 It has already proved to be the right decision to swap Manchester City for Dortmund: former academy teammate Phil Foden has made 69 Premier League appearances with Pep Guardiola's side in the time that Sancho has made 104 in the Bundesliga, and the now-21-year-old has kept making the right choices since.

 Kids in the playground might try and beat their man twice, showing off years before developing a more mature head for the game, but Sancho only does it to open up space in the opposition defence.
 More than once the Englishman has found himself the furthest Dortmund player forward.
 His ability to skin his marker more than once simply gives teammates time to break into the box.

-Lewandowski and Müller have played alongside each other for six seasons now, and although the Raumdeuter is a special player, it helps his assist numbers that the game's pre-eminent striker has played alongside him for so long.
+Lewandowski and Müller have played alongside each other for seven seasons now, and although the Raumdeuter is a special player, it helps his assist numbers that the game's pre-eminent striker has played alongside him for so long.

 He can take as well as make

 The other assisters in the league simply do not score at the same rate as Sancho either.
 Only Lewandowski (34) and Leipzig's Timo Werner (28) fired home more in 2019/20, and they're centre-forwards, even if the latter has moved deeper and wider as the season has progressed.